NikodemMierski/ClusteringCI/README.md

 # DBSCAN and Entropy for Chaotic Itinerancy Analysis

-This repository contains code for analyzing chaotic itinerancy for globally coupled maps using the DBSCAN clustering algorithm.
+This repository contains code for analyzing chaotic itinerancy for globally coupled maps and mutually coupled Gaussian maps using entropy-based measures and the DBSCAN clustering algorithm.
 The program identifies attractor ruins visited by the system and analyzes their structure and transitions.

 This code accompanies the article (in preparation) titled:
-**"Application of a Density-Based Clustering Algorithm and Entropy for the Analysis of the Chaotic Itinerancy Phenomenon"**
+**"Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering"**

 ### Files: